 The design, erection, and dismantling of scaffold equipment is not for DIY enthusiasts.
-Follow these scaffolding rules and regulations for safety and compliance.
+You should follow all HSE scaffolding regulations for safety and compliance.

 SCAFFOLD SAFETY RULES: This guide explains the licence requirements, a safety checklist, and how to find a trained scaffold contractor.